 Isle Royale National Park is a road-less wilderness island accessible only by boat or float plane.
 Get an insider’s look at the world’s longest running wolf/moose interaction study as we take in Lake Superior's beautiful coastline along the Wisconsin and Michigan borders.

 DAY 1: DULUTH, MN TO BAYFIELD, WI MADELINE ISLAND, AND BIG BAY STATE PARK: We gather early morning in Duluth, Minnesota, then get on our way!
-We’ll head straight for the Madeline Island Ferry dock in Bayfield, where we board a boat for a scenic cruise to Madeline Island.
-We’ll head about half way across the island to Big Bay State Park to explore its rugged wooded cliffs, bogs, boreal forest, old-growth hemlock, and Barrier Beach.
-When we’re through, we return to Bayfield to check into a historic Victorian inn and enjoy a welcome dinner.
+Once in Bayfield, Wisconsin we’ll head out on a scenic, hour-long boat ride to Raspberry Island Lighthouse in the Apostle Islands National Lakeshore.
+We’ll return to Bayfield in late afternoon to check in to our historic Victorian inn, and enjoy a welcome dinner.

 DAY 2: KEWEENAW MOUNTAIN LODGE, COPPER HARBOR, MI: After breakfast this morning, we’ll continue our travels to Michigan’s famed Upper Peninsula – the U.P.
 We’ll choose a scenic picnic spot for lunch on our way to Copper Harbor at the tip of the U.P.’s Keweenaw Peninsula.
 The 16,542-square-mile peninsula, which connects to Michigan’s Lower Peninsula, is home to only three percent of Michigan residents (who call themselves “Yoopers”!), but a very popular playground for Midwesterners.
 At day’s end, we arrive at our historic lodge in Copper Harbor.
 There, we enjoy a festive dinner, anticipating tomorrow’s voyage to Isle Royale.